BCDigLib/miraspace-migration/mirador/README.md

 Includes local customizations to Mirador's appearance.
 This stylesheet should be loaded in the Mirador landing page after 'mirador-combined.css'.

+#### download_canvas.js
+A work-in-progress plugin to allow end users to download the currently displayed canvas at full resolution.

 ## Mirador Usage Notes
 #### Linking to thumbnails, manifests, and canvases
 To request a thumbnail, use the syntax provided by the [IIIF Image API](http://iiif.io/api/image/2.1/#image-request-uri-syntax).